-Deferred income tax liabilities are recognized for all taxable temporary differences, except for the following two cases:
+Deferred tax liabilities are recognized for all taxable temporary differences, except for the following two cases:

-- (1) The initial recognition of goodwill, or assets or liabilities arising from transactions that are not business combinations, which at the time of the transaction do not affect accounting profit nor taxable income (loss); - (2) Taxable temporary differences arising from investments in subsidiaries, associates, and interests in joint arrangements, where the timing of the reversal can be controlled, and it is highly probable that the reversal will not occur in the foreseeable future.
+- (1) The initial recognition of goodwill, or assets or liabilities generated from transactions which are not part of a business combination and are recognized without affecting accounting profit or taxable income (loss) and creating equivalent taxable and deductible temporary differences at the time of transaction. - (2) Taxable temporary differences arising from investments in subsidiaries, associates, and interests in joint arrangements, where the timing of the reversal can be controlled, and it is highly probable that the reversal will not occur in the foreseeable future.

-Deferred income tax assets arising from deductible temporary differences, unused tax losses, and unused tax credits are recognized to the extent that it is probable that future taxable profits will be available, except for the following two cases:
+Deferred tax assets arising from deductible temporary differences, unused tax losses, and unused tax credits are recognized to the extent that it is probable that future taxable profits will be available, except for the following two cases:

-- (1) Related to deductible temporary differences arising from the initial recognition of assets or liabilities in transactions that are not business combinations, which at the time of the transaction do not affect accounting profit nor taxable income (loss); - (2) Related to deductible temporary differences arising from investments in subsidiaries, associates, and interests in joint arrangements, recognized only to the extent that it is probable that they will reverse in the foreseeable future and that there will be sufficient taxable profits available to utilize the temporary differences when they reverse.
+- (1) Related to the deductible temporary differences arising from the initial recognition of assets or liabilities from transactions which are not part of a business combination and are recognized without affecting accounting profit or taxable income (loss) and creating equivalent taxable and deductible temporary differences at the time of transaction. - (2) Related to deductible temporary differences arising from investments in subsidiaries, associates, and interests in joint arrangements, recognized only to the extent that it is probable that they will reverse in the foreseeable future and that there will be sufficient taxable profits available to utilize the temporary differences when they reverse.

-Deferred income tax assets and liabilities are measured at the tax rates expected to apply to the period when the asset is realized or the liability is settled, based on the enacted or substantively enacted tax rates and laws at the end of the reporting period.
-The measurement of deferred income tax assets and liabilities reflects the tax consequences that would arise from the manner of recovery of assets or settlement of liabilities carrying amounts expected at the end of the reporting period.
+Deferred tax assets and liabilities are measured at the tax rates expected to apply to the period when the asset is realized or the liability is settled, based on the enacted or substantively enacted tax rates and laws at the end of the reporting period.
+The measurement of deferred tax assets and liabilities reflects the tax consequences that would arise from the manner of recovery of assets or settlement of liabilities carrying amounts expected at the end of the reporting period.
 Deferred income tax related to items not recognized in profit or loss is not recognized in profit or loss but is recognized in other comprehensive income or directly in equity based on the nature of the underlying transaction.
-Deferred income tax assets are reviewed and recognized at the end of each reporting period.
+Deferred tax assets are reviewed and recognized at the end of each reporting period.

-Deferred income tax assets and liabilities only have statutory enforceability to the extent that there is offsetting income tax asset and income tax liability in the current period from the same taxing authority, and they relate to income taxes levied by the same tax authority on the same taxpayer.
+Deferred tax assets and liabilities only have statutory enforceability to the extent that there is offsetting income tax asset and income tax liability in the current period from the same taxing authority, and they relate to income taxes levied by the same tax authority on the same taxpayer.